About this day

 Changing Places Sally Lloyd-Evans, University of Reading

 Sally will explore the relationships that exist between people, economy, society and the environment and show that these relationships can explain why places are constantly changing.
-She will investigate the ways in which people change places through local actions and explore changes that are forced on some communities.
+She will investigate the ways in which people change places through local actions.

 About Sally Lloyd-Evans